MBadriNarayanan/VersionControlWithGit/Week2.md

 #### Git Branches

-* Create a local repository Branching
+* Create a local repository "Branching"
 * Create a commit with fileA.txt containing "feature 1" and commit message "add feature 1".
 Commit should be made on the master branch.
 * Verify only one branch exists and its name is master by using : git branch
 * git log --oneline --graph command is used to check if we are on the most recent commit
-* Create a branch featureX using any method
+* Create a branch "featureX" using any method
   * Method 1 :
         * Command 1 : git branch featureX
         * Command 2 : git checkout featureX

   * Method 2 : git checkout -b featureX